pulakk/blog/remote-camera/accessing-router-through-internet.md

 and reflash the firmware onto the router as many times as you need.
 It's better not to mix up the drivers by trying to install everything in one go.*

-### Creating WireGuard VPN Server through on Digital Ocean
+### Setting up WireGuard VPN Server on Digital Ocean
 Sign up / Log in to Digital ocean and create a droplet.
 You can use the basic ubuntu droplet which will cost you close to `$5` per month.
 Log into the machine and follow the steps mentioned below.